Jorge-I-Vidovic/ClientManager/README.md

 # ClientManager
-Client manager made with Spring.
+Client manager made as a CRUD system.

+In this project we use Spring, Maven, JPA, Spring Security, Hibernate, Thymeleaf, MySQL as database.

+The Model-View-Controller (MVC), DAO and DTO patterns are applied.